 In his important book simply called 'Flourish', Martin Seligman sets out a model for flourishing which I believe holds a lot of merit.
 Seligman is a Professor of Psychology at the University of Pennsylvania and is credited as being the founder of the 'Positive Psychology' movement.
-His take on psychology is similar to the case of physical health.
-We can get ahead of the mental health game and build up mental health and fitness as a way of warding off poor mental health in the same manner in which we would sleep, eat and exercise as a way of building physical strength and good health in order to strengthen our immune system.
+His take on positive psychology is similar to the case of physical health.
+We can get ahead of the mental health game and build up mental health and fitness as a way of warding off poor mental health in the same manner in which we would sleep, eat and exercise as a way of building physical strength and good health.